Stellac2021/surfs_up/README.md

 ### Results
 Below are the three key takeways in weather between June (Summer) and December(Winter):

-    -**Max temperature are similar** , with 85°F in June and  83°F in December -**Min temperature has the greatest variance of 8°F**, where 64°F in June and 56°F in December -**Average temperature in June is 3°F higher than in December**
+1.**Max temperature are similar** , with 85°F in June and  83°F in December
+2.**Min temperature has the greatest variance of 8°F**, where 64°F in June and 56°F in December 3.**Average temperature in June is 3°F higher than in December**

  ![](Resources/summary_temp.png)